Who We Are

 Max Brinn (he/him) Secretary

 Having been born and raised right here in Greater Portland, the community has a special importance to Max, which is why he was interested in joining the board of Pride Portland!
-Max is a Senior Business Development Manager for a local auto group, and when he is not working or volunteering for Pride, he can be found walking dogs at the Animal Refuge League of Greater Portland.
-During Max's downtime, he enjoys kayaking, biking and traveling with his husband Nathan, and spending time with his chihuahua/cattle dog mix!
+Max is a Senior Business Development Manager for a local auto group, and when he is not working or volunteering for Pride, he can be found planning home improvement projects, posted up at a local brewery, kayaking, biking and traveling with his husband Nathan, and spending time with his two dogs, Betty and Niko.

 Image Description: A photograph of Max wearing a dark and light gray sweatshirt stands in front of a canal and storefronts.
 He has dark, parted hair, a friendly smile, and is wearing glasses.